Concerts are held outdoors on the grass, or inside the hall. The normal inside limit is 150, outside > 350 (45 and 175 respectively for COVID).

 - People from the music committee go to a lot of different festivals and venues and we think our theatre-style seating is more widely spaced than most other places we’ve been to, but we have heard your comments!

-- In future we will rearrange the area by the sliding door out to the verandah and toilets to provide a space for standing and dancing, even if it’s a full house
+- The area by the sliding door out to the verandah and toilets also provides a space for standing and dancing, even if it’s a full house

 In any case, feel free to find space anywhere you feel comfortable to dance.